-The Crossrope Get Lean is for those that like to take the fitness game seriously.
-The feature that sets the Crossrope apart from the rest is its interchangeable ropes.
-This package includes a ¼ lb as well as a ½ lb cord so that you can step up weights to intensify a workout or keep the lighter one attached to work on endurance.
-Changing between ropes is a cinch thanks to the fast-clip system on each handle.
-If you're the type of person who likes coached workouts, you'll love the Crossrope app that is compatible with both iOS and Android devices.
+The Crossrope Get Lean is for those who take the fitness game seriously.
+The feature that sets this model apart from the rest is its interchangeable ropes.
+This package includes both a quarter-pound and half-pound cord, allowing you to intensify your workout with the heavier cord or use the lighter one to focus on endurance.
+Changing between ropes is a cinch, thanks to the fast-clip system on each handle.
+If you want a jump rope but don't know where to start, you'll love the Crossrope app with its coached workouts, compatible with both iOS and Android devices.

-We found a few drawbacks while testing the Get Lean.
-It isn't adjustable, so you're going to have to be careful while ordering to ensure that you get the proper length for your height.
-Also, it's very pricey.
-If you're searching for a budget model, there are much cheaper options.
-Despite its flaws, we can't imagine a better jump rope for those that want to maximize the effectiveness of their home workouts.
+There are some things to consider before deciding on the Get Lean rope.
+For starters, it's not adjustable, so double-check that you order a compatible length for your height.
+Also, it features a much higher price tag than many may want to pay.
+If you're seeking a budget model, there are much cheaper options to fit your price range.
+Despite these flaws, we can't imagine a better jump rope for those who want to maximize the effectiveness of their home workouts.

-The Fitness Factor is a solid choice for those that want both performance and simplicity out of their home exercise equipment.
-We found that cutting the PVC cord to the proper length for the user to be extremely easy — with a few short steps and a pair of scissors, it can be trimmed to size for people 4'9" up to 6'6".
-The Fitness Factor is incredibly easy to use, especially for those just getting into the world of jump rope thanks to its simple design.
-As a bonus, this model includes a manual that outlines five workout routines to help you get started.
+The Fitness Factor Adjustable is a solid choice for those seeking performance and simplicity from their home exercise equipment.
+Cutting the PVC cord to the proper length was extremely easy — with just a few short steps and a pair of scissors, this rope can be trimmed to size for heights of 4'9" up to 6'6".
+The Fitness Factor's simple design makes it incredibly easy to use, especially for those just entering the jump rope world.
+As a bonus, this model includes a manual that outlines five workout routines to help you get going.

-If you're shopping for a jump rope and don't want to break the bank to purchase one, it's hard to top the DEGOL Skipping Rope.
-We immediately became fans of the memory foam handles with recessed rings for added grip during our assessment.
-This model comes out of the box at a total length of 9 feet and can be trimmed to any size that you desire.
-The rope itself consists of a braided steel wire coated with PVC — it's going to take a lot to break.
+Not all jump ropes are priced equally, and if you're looking for a good model on the lower end of the price scale, look no further than the DEgoL Skipping Rope.
+During our assessment, we became immediate fans of the memory foam handles with recessed rings for added grip.
+This model comes out of the box at a total length of 9 feet and can be trimmed to any size you desire.
+The rope consists of a braided steel wire coated with PVC, which would take a lot to break.

-The element which sets the Pulse Weighted Handle apart from the other versions in our review is the weighted handles.
-After a short time using this model, our testing team felt a noticeable difference in the arm and shoulder burn compared to jump ropes with lighter handles.
-If you decide you've had enough extra arm work and you just want to go for maximum reps, the weights in the Pulse handles can be removed in a matter of seconds.
+The Pulse Weighted Handle sets itself apart from the other versions in our review with its weighted handles.
+Fairly quickly, our testers felt a noticeable difference in the arm and shoulder burn compared to jump ropes with lighter handles.
+If you decide you've had enough extra arm work and want to go for maximum reps, the weights in the Pulse handles can be quickly and easily removed.
 During our handle spin analysis, we discovered that the Pulse bearings provided a longer rotation than many of the models in our review.
-The rope on this model comes at a length of ten feet out of the box, but it's easy to trim it down with a pair of scissors.
+The rope on this model comes at a length of ten feet out of the box, but it's simple to trim down with a pair of scissors.

-The Pulse Weighted is far from the most expensive model on the market, but there are many more affordable options.
-We'd recommend the Pulse to anybody looking for a version with weighted handles despite the cost.
+Though the Pulse Weighted is far from the most expensive model on the market, many more affordable options exist.
+Despite the high cost, we recommend this model to anybody who desires a jump rope with weighted handles.

-The WOD Nation Speed Jump Rope likes to go fast.
-If you're looking to increase your endurance or number of reps you can complete in a set amount of time, this model is the way to go.
-The WOD Nation comes with an extra rope just in case you wear through one, or if you'd like to have two different lengths on hand.
-If style is your thing, WOD Nation has you covered — this one is available in 9 different colors.
+The WOD Nation Speed likes to go fast.
+If you want to increase your endurance or the number of reps you can complete in a set amount of time, check out this model.
+It comes with an extra rope just in case you wear through one or would like to keep two different lengths on hand.
+If style is your thing, WOD Nation will meet your needs — this one is available in nine different colors.

-Our testers were not the biggest fan of the handles on the WOD Nation.
-They're hard plastic with a bit of texture for extra grip, but it doesn't take much sweat to get them slippery.
-As with other braided cable core ropes, this model requires more than just a pair of scissors to trim to length.
-Even with its flaws, our team concluded that the WOD Nation is the way to go for the quickest reps.
+However, our testers were not the biggest fan of the WOD Nation's handles.
+They're hard plastic with some texture for extra grip, but it doesn't take much sweat for them to become slippery.
+As with other braided cable core ropes, this model requires more than just scissors to trim to length.
+Even with its flaws, our team concluded that the WOD Nation is the way to go for the quickest and most stylish reps.

-There are a few things that we like about the YZLSPORTS Professional Adjustable Steel Wire Jump Rope.
-For one, we appreciate that the handles have an articulated plastic section for your thumb and forefinger, but the rest is foam, which rests nicely in your palm.
-If you're shopping on a tight budget and aren't picky about bonus features or style, the YZLSPORTS could be the way to go.
+We like a few things about the YZLSPORTS Adjustable Steel Wire rope.
+We appreciate that the handles have an articulated plastic section for your thumb and forefinger, but the rest is foam, which rests nicely in your palm.
+If you're shopping on a tight budget and aren't picky about bonus features or style, the YZLSPORTS is worth a look.

-One downside to PVC-coated braided steel cable models is that they require wire cutters or an even larger tool to cut to the size you desire.
-If you want to trim your rope with scissors, you'll need to go with a hollow PVC or rope model.
-Regrettably, we found that the rotation on the YZLSPORTS has a bit of a gritty feeling to it.
-If smoothness is important to you, it'd be wise to spend a few extra bucks on a higher quality model.
+One downside to PVC-coated braided steel cable models is that they require wire cutters or an even larger tool to cut your desired length.
+If you want the convenience of trimming your rope with scissors, go with a hollow PVC or rope model.
+Regrettably, the rotation on the YZLSPORTS feels a bit gritty.
+If smoothness is important to you, spending a few extra bucks on a higher-quality model would be wise.
 However, if you like this type of grip and don't want to spend too much on your home workout, this one will suit most people's needs.

 If you're a hardcore fitness enthusiast, this is likely not the model for you.
 The small plastic handles become slippery with even a tiny bit of sweat, and if you're going for speed, it might only be a matter of time before the string inside the segments wears out and breaks.
-That said, the PR9 Plastic Segmented is sure to provide endless hours of family fun.
+That said, the PR9 Plastic Segmented will provide endless hours of family fun.

 Why You Should Trust Us

-Our Lead Tester Austin Palmer and Review Editor Ross Patton hopped right on this review when it came down the line.
-Ross is a lifelong athlete and has competed in several sports that require rigorous off-season cross-training such as ski racing.
-In his adulthood, he has spent a decade in winter sports product research and development with a Bachelor of Science from the University of Nevada, Reno to back it up.
-Also a lifelong athlete, Austin grew up playing flag football, soccer, tennis and wrestled and can still double under crisscross a jump rope to this day.
-Having tested hundreds of products for 15 years between the two of them, you can trust that these two are beyond qualified to distinguish well-made products from shoddy ones.
+Our lead tester Austin Palmer and review editor Ross Patton hopped right on this review when it came down the line.
+Ross is a lifelong athlete and has competed in several sports that require rigorous off-season cross-training, such as ski racing.
+In his adulthood, he has spent a decade in winter sports product research and development with a Bachelor of Science from the University of Nevada, Reno, to back it up.
+Also a lifelong athlete, Austin grew up playing flag football, soccer, tennis, and wrestled — and can still double under crisscross a jump rope to this day.
+Having tested hundreds of products for 15 years between them, you can trust that these two are beyond qualified to distinguish well-made products from shoddy ones.

 Analysis and Test Results

-To determine the best models available in 2020, we tested and analyzed each model for overall functionality while thoughtfully considering which features would be better for different applications.
-We broke our evaluation down into three categories — rope type, adjustability, and grip.
+To determine the best models available, we tested and analyzed each model for overall functionality while thoughtfully considering which features would be better for different applications.
+We divided our evaluation into three categories — rope type, adjustability, and grip.

-The composition of the rope makes a massive difference in the overall feel while in use.
+The rope composition greatly affects the overall feel while in use.
 Also, the material can determine overall durability and how susceptible the cord is to tangling, twisting, and kinking.

-During our assessment, we found that ropes consisting of a braided steel cable with a PVC coating were the easiest to keep a good rhythm with, were the least likely to tangle, and were the most durable.
-Our favorite models that use this type of rope are the Crossrope Get Lean, WOD Nation Speed, and the DEGOL Skipping Rope.
+During testing, we found that ropes consisting of a braided steel cable with a PVC coating were the easiest to keep a good rhythm with, the least likely to tangle, and the most durable.
+Our favorite models that use this type of rope are the Crossrope Get Lean, WOD Nation Speed, and the DEgoL Skipping Rope.

-Many other modern jump ropes are made out of PVC without the braided steel cable core.
-This type tends to be a bit lighter and cheaper, which might be a positive thing for you.
-They're a bit more susceptible to wear and tear as well as tangling than their metal cousins, but we were still very pleased with the overall performance of PVC ropes during our assessment.
-The best PVC rope models in our review are the Pulse Weighted Handle and the Fitness Factor.
+Many other modern jump ropes are PVC without the braided steel cable core.
+This type tends to be a bit lighter and cheaper, which might be positive for you.
+Though a bit more susceptible to wear and tear and tangling than their metal cousins, we were still very pleased with the overall performance of the PVC ropes.
+Our favorite PVC models are the Pulse Weighted Handle and the Fitness Factor.

-Lastly, some models are simply made out of rope or the classic construction that uses segmented plastic pieces to protect and add weight to a thin rope.
+Lastly, some models are made out of rope or the classic construction using segmented plastic pieces to protect and add weight to a thin rope.

-When it comes to jump ropes, the handles can make a surprising amount of difference when it comes to performance.
-Plastic grips can become slippery with sweat but are generally lighter than foam handles.
-Foam handles are generally easier to grip but absorb sweat, which makes them heavier and a bit difficult to clean.
-Some handles have bearings to help the rope spin freely, but we found a large degree of variability in the quality of the bearings.
-To assess the handles, we gave them a few good spins to time how long they could rotate while hanging freely, then measured the length of each handle.
-Finally, we paid careful attention to how each model felt during an exercise routine.
+Handles can make a surprising amount of difference in performance.
+Sweat can cause plastic grips to become slippery, but the material is typically lighter than foam handles.
+Foam handles tend to be easier to grip but absorb sweat, making them heavier and harder to clean.
+Some handles feature bearings to help the rope spin freely, but we found a high degree of variability in bearing quality.
+To assess the handles, we gave them a few good spins to time how long they could rotate while hanging freely, then measured each handle's length.
+Finally, we carefully examined how each model felt during an exercise routine.

-As far as memory foam handles go, we are fans of both the Pulse Weighted and DEGOL Skipping Rope designs.
-Each has a large diameter for those with larger hands or people who want something more to hold onto.
+Regarding memory foam handles, we are fans of both the Pulse Weighted and DEgoL Skipping Rope designs.
+Each has a large diameter for those with larger hands or who want something more substantial to hold onto.
 The recessed grooves on the handles increase grip, even if they're soaked in sweat.
-These models have bearings, but we found the Pulse handles spun for 3 or 4 seconds while the DEGOL barely rotated for a second.
+These models have bearings, but the Pulse handles spun for 3 or 4 seconds while the DEgoL barely rotated for a second.

 Finally, the Fitness Factor handles are a plastic and foam hybrid that allows you to grab a bit of plastic with your thumb and forefinger if you so choose, then the palm grips are foam.
 These handles are 5 ½" and put up an average time of 2 seconds during our spin analysis.